Despite the controversy, Le Robert defended the addition of the word "iel" in its online edition

 “Obviously I support @FJolivet36’s protest towards #PetitRobert.
 Comprehensive writing is not the future of the French language.
 Although our students are in the process of solidifying their basic knowledge, they cannot have it as a reference.

-If he realizes that the use of this word is “still relatively poor”, he explains that “for several months, the authors of Robert» It was found to be used more and more.
+If he realizes that the use of this word is “still relatively poor,” he explains that “for a few months, Robert’s librarians have noticed” that it is being used more and more.

-Moreover, the meaning of the word “iel” cannot be understood from its only reading […], and it seemed to us useful to define its meaning for those who satisfy it, whether they wish to use it or vice versa…refuse it”, he writes.
+“In addition, the meaning of the word iel+ cannot be understood by reading it alone (…) and it seems useful to us to assign its meaning to those who come across it, whether they wish to use it or otherwise…refuse it,” he wrote.

-As a reminder that “important Robert is to observe the development of the French language in movement and variety and to describe it.”
-“Identify words that mean the world helps to understand them better.”
+To recall that “Robert’s task is to observe and describe the evolution of the French language in movement and diversity”.
+“Determining which words mean the world helps to understand them better.”

-“No offense to some, Robert It did not suddenly develop acute coccyx, an opaque word [pas encore défini, NDLR]Which we promise you soon.”
+To offend some, he concluded, Lou Robert was suddenly unaffected by the +acute +wokism, the word +opaque + (not yet defined, editor’s note) which we promise you will define soon.

 “Extreme twitteraholic.
 Passionate travel nerd.
 Hardcore zombie trailblazer.
 Web fanatic.
 Evil bacon geek.”